a200332/PBox/readme.md

-# PBox is a modular development platform based on Dll Form
+# PBox is a modular development platform based on Delphi Dll Form

 - [¼òÌåÖÐÎÄ](readmeCN.md)